kubernetes/kubernetes/docs/design/provisioning.md

 The example above contains `"params": "${OPAQUE-JSON-MAP}"`, which is a string representing a JSON map of parameters.
 Each provisionable volume plugin will document and publish the parameters it accepts.

 Plugin params can vary by whatever attributes are exposed by a storage provider.
 An AWS EBS volume, for example, can be a general purpose SSD (gp2), provisioned IOPs (io1) for speed and throughput, and magnetic (standard) for low cost.
 Additionally, EBS volumes can optionally be encrypted.
 Configuring each volume type with optional encryption would require 6 distinct provisioners.
 Administrators can mix and match any attributes exposed by the provisioning plugin to create distinct storage classes.

+Plugins are responsible for applying to the volumes they create all the labels matching the provisioner.
+Plugins are also responsible for validating the parameters in terms of correctness for the storage provider's API.

 # Tasks